 Giving voice to Greenberg's Voice are Philip Seymour Hoffman ( Defying Gravity), Christopher Orr and "Party of Five's" Paige Turco.
 Imagining Brad features Amy Ryan and Polly Draper ( Crazy He Calls Me, TV's "thirtysomething").

 Both Greenberg and Hedges are original members of the Drama Dept., though this production will mark the first of their plays to be produced by the troupe.
 Neither one-act is a new work.
 Imagining Brad, in particular, has had several New York incarnations since its premiere roughly a decade ago.
 Hedges' other works include Baby Anger and Good as New.
 Greenberg has written such plays as The Extra Man, Eastern Standard and Night and Her Stars.
 He was last represented in New York with Three Days of Rain at Manhattan Theatre Club.
 His The Last Hurrah is scheduled to be produced by the Roundabout Theatre Company this season, with Peter Frechette starring and David Warren directing.

-Also featured for this season are the new Beane (As Bees in Honey Drown) play, Country Club.
+New Line Cinema, Fine Line Features and Anne Strickland Squadron are producing The Author's Voice in tandem with the Drama Dept. It's the second co-venture, the first being last fall's Hope Is the Thing with Feathers by Frank Pugliese, which proved to be the company's first critical failure.
+Other Dept. production include As Thousands Cheer, June Moon and As Bees in Honey Drown.
+Also featured for this season are the new Beane ( As Bees in Honey Drown) play, Country Club.
 Added to next season's roster is the world premiere production of Adam Baum and the Jew Movie by Daniel Goldfarb.

 -- By Robert Simonson and David Lefkowitz